 Why couldn't Jesus predict the precise time of this war?
 Because every person is given the freedom to act, and even change our ways.
 Because we are given these freedoms, we can make changes in our common future.
 This means that while trends can be seen among societies and populations, individuals may still be able to change our future.

-However, God and His representative always give us the freedom to make changes in our lives.
-God gives us the freedom to have a change of heart.
+At the same time, God always gives us the freedom not to grow, and not to make changes in our lives.
+God gives us the freedom to have a change of heart - or not.
 This can happen at any time, should we make those choices.

 Here is a conversation that confirms this, as Jesus answered a question about becoming advanced:

 “Truly I say to you, unless you have a change of heart and become like little children you will not enter the sanctuary of the spiritual realm."
-(Matthew 18:3)This also relates to the men of Nineveh in the time of Jonah.
+(Matthew 18:3 Lost Gospels)This also relates to the men of Nineveh in the time of Jonah.
 Here is how Jesus explains it:

 "The men of Nineveh would rise in judgment of this society and would condemn it; because they had a change of heart after the preaching of Jonah – and there beheld the presence of the One who is greater than Jonah."
-(Matthew 12:41)
+(Matthew 12:41 Lost Gospels)